First Week Back at Work: Day 3

 Andy took a risk on a bloke (me) with a serious head injury and two years of non-working, I think this sums up both his trust in my recovery and his extreme desperation at needing someone who knew his stuff.

 While Keith was starting the Root CA, somehow the conversation amongst us got onto imprecise instructions.
 I drew up on the whiteboard the 10:00 to 13:00 IT buddy stuff where there was misunderstanding due to how I write zeroes (with a slash through them); his response - it's obvious ain't it.
 Everyone else understood what I was conveying and I had a discussion with Rob about such assumed matters.
-I was projecting my stance of "If you don't know it, it's not necessarily because you are thick, you just don't know it!"
+I was projecting my viewpoint being "If you don't know it, it's not necessarily because you are thick, you just don't know it!"
 Rob talked about how some elderly folk can misunderstand the difference between hot and cold - in previous days cold generally meant cold in its purest sense, whereas on the stuff he'd been involved in cold simply meant not hot.
 A subtle difference and something that Keith didn't grasp, he said something along the lines of "they should just freeze then".
 While I acknowledge that this could be regarded as a good quip, it didn't go down well coming from Keith in the context of our discussion.
 Keith didn't know what he was doing with the HSM, and he knew I am an SME on this stuff, but he stuttered through without asking me once for help, it sums his lack of professionalism up perfectly.
 He didn't ask me for help so I didn't want to volunteer it.

 I've come to the conclusion that Keith is insecure about his lack of skills (fair enough) but to bluster (lie) his way through things without acknowledging any help that is given speaks more about his personality than his skill set.
 I haven't and shan't, but I feel I could share my Keppra status with Andy Neilson, Gordon Haile and Andy Gammans.
 I could never do that with Keith as I feel he might use it in a manipulative way somehow against me.